dbt-labs/docs.getdbt.com/website/docs/docs/cloud/manage-access/set-up-snowflake-oauth.md

 ### Locate the redirect URI value

-To get started, locate the connection's redirect URI for configuring Snowflake OAuth:
+To get started, locate the connection's redirect URI in dbt Cloud:
 1. Navigate to **Account settings**
 1. Select **Projects** and choose a project from the list
 1. Select the connection to view its details abd set the **OAuth method** to "Snowflake SSO"